unxversal/unxversal-core/markdown/unxvautoswap.md

 BurnScheduler → Analytics ← manages UNXV burn timing & amounts
     ↓ schedules burns        ↓ tracks burn metrics & economics
 ```

+---

+## Permissioning Policy

+- **Asset and pool listing in the AutoSwap registry is permissioned (admin only).**
+- **DeepBook pool creation is permissionless, but only pools/assets added by the admin are recognized by the AutoSwap registry.**
+- **All swaps, conversions, and fee processing are permissionless for users and protocols, but only on assets/pools listed by the admin.**
+- See [MOVING_FORWARD.md](../MOVING_FORWARD.md) for the full permissioning matrix and rationale.

+---

 #### **Complete User Journey Flows**